By climbing your family tree back up until you find out who's your Jewish ancestor.

 Plain and simple, he didn't fit in.
 He was Jewish, a male nurse, and pretty mediocre-seeming, and when they had seen perfection (in the form of Kevin), it was hard for them to accept Pam dating anything less.

 For what it's worth, they seem to treat him civilly enough when they first meet him.
-It's mainly after his luck takes a turn for the worse that their opinion of him begins to sour.
+It's mainly after his luck takes a turn for the worse, and his actions end up negatively affecting them that their opinion of him begins to sour.

 Why did Pam never do anything to stop her family from being rude ot Greg or try to stop Greg from continually lying?
 The moment she put her foot down at the end, Jack let off.
 Why not do that earlier?
 Granted, the movie would've been shorter but they could have hand waved it somehow by having Pam be gone for most of it.
 Instead, she comes off as pretty dense or at least apathetic that her loved ones are being so cruel to one another.